-Our journey to Morroco was fuelled by enthusiasm, curiosity and a little bit of uncertainty about what to expect.
-Shortly before our departure, we read a good few travel posts regarding Marrakech and had mixed feelings.
+Our journey to Morocco was fuelled by enthusiasm, curiosity and a little bit of uncertainty about what to expect.
+Shortly before our departure, we read a useful few travel posts regarding Marrakech and had mixed feelings.

 Instead of writing about the amazing architecture or distinct culture, fellow travellers decided to concentrate on sexual harassment, verbal attacks, food poisoning, taxi scams and came very close to portraying local men like wild animals.